 (1) The returning officer shall forthwith, after the day of polling at any election, complete and forward to the Electoral Commissioner a statistical return in the prescribed form.

-(2) He shall also forward to the Electoral Commissioner all the certified copies of the marked and signed rolls used in his region or district by himself and by the presiding officers, upon which rolls records have been made under section 126 in respect of the names of electors who voted at the election.
+(2) The returning officer must also forward to the Electoral Commissioner all the certified copies of the marked and signed rolls used at the election by the returning officer and the presiding officers, upon which rolls records have been made under section 126 in respect of the names of electors who voted at the election.

 [Section 150 amended: No. 40 of 1987 s.
 84; No. 36 of 2000 s.
-77(4).]
+77(4); No. 20 of 2021 s.
+78.]

 151. Other election papers, returning officer to send to Electoral Commissioner